SAP-samples/service-cloud-ms-teams-integration/documentation/step2/botsso.md

    ![Add Channel](./images/add-teams-channel.png)
    ![Channel Added](./images/teams-channel-added.png)

-- Note: Creation of Multi Tenant Azure Bot resource also creates an app registrration in Azure AD.
+- Note: Creation of Multi Tenant Azure Bot resource also creates an app registration in Azure AD.
 You can view it in the Azure AD app registrations.
   ![Bot Created](./images/bot-app-ad.png)

 &nbsp;